June 12: Makinde grants amnesty to 35 prisoners – The Sun Nigeria

-Governor of Oyo State, Seyi Makinde has granted amnesty to 35 convicted prisoners; in commemoration of this year’s Democracy Day, today.
+The governor of Oyo State, Engineer Seyi Makinde, has granted amnesty to 35 convicted prisoners in commemoration of this year’s Democracy Day, June 12.

-A statement by his Chief Press Secretary, Mr. Taiwo Adisa, indicated that the governor took the decision pursuant to Section 212 of the 1999 Constitution, as amended.
+A statement by the Chief Press Secretary to the Governor, Mr. Taiwo Adisa, indicated that the governor took the decision pursuant to Section 212 of the 1999 Constitution as amended.

-Adisa further confirmed that the governor has approved a low-keyed June 12 celebration and enjoined residents and citizens of the state to take time off to reflect on the ways by which they can contribute to the growth of Nigeria’s democracy.
+The statement further confirmed that the governor had approved a low-key June 12 celebration while enjoining residents and citizens of the state to take time off to reflect on the ways by which they can contribute to the growth of Nigeria’s democracy.

 He also urged them all to go about the celebration peacefully.

-“Today, we have decided to set free 35 prisoners, who have been found worthy of that amnesty,” the governor said, adding that the state would, however, only observe a low- keyed celebration.
+“Today, we have decided to set free 35 prisoners, who have been found worthy of that amnesty,” the governor said, adding that the state would, however, only observe a low- key celebration.

-“The Government and people of Oyo State today join millions of Nigerians to remember a man who devoted his life to the service of his community and eventually died, seeking to offer more service, Chief MKO Abiola.
+The statement further read: “The government and people of Oyo State today join millions of Nigerians to remember a man who devoted his life to the service of his community and eventually died, seeking to offer more service, Chief MKO Abiola.

 “We recall 26 years ago, how Nigerians of all walks of life spoke in unison and trooped out to participate in the freest and fairest presidential election Nigeria has ever seen.